Martinc94/HACCPAPZ-Server/README.md

 As Haccpapz deals with text based forms a document-oriented database was most suitable.
 It was also a requirement to be able to store photos.
 MongoDB stores documents as JSON.

-Example of document stored in Json
+Example of document stored in Json:
 ```json
 {
     "_id" :"5877a15809a313c40d244609",